wollemannone/flags-raising-from-zero/README.md

 -----------------------------------
 ### The first algorithm

 My first algorithm was very simple.
-The executer had to draw ten circles and connect the middel points with only one line.
+The executing person had to draw a couple of circles and connect the middel points with only one line.
 That line must not contain any angle.

 ![](images/Algo_2.2.jpg)